-To perform a backup (including the and Cisco ADE OS data) and place the backup in a repository, use the backup command in EXEC mode.
-To perform a backup of only the application data without the Cisco ADE OS data, use the application command.
+To perform a backup (including the Prime Infrastructure and Cisco ADE OS data) and place the backup in a repository, use the backup command in EXEC mode.
+To perform a backup of only the Prime Infrastructure application data without the Cisco ADE OS data, use the application command.

-backup backup-namerepository repository-nameapplication application-name
+backup backup-namerepository repository-nameapplicationapplication-name

 Syntax Description backup-name Name of the backup file.
 Up to 100 alphanumeric characters. repository-name of the location where the files should be backed up to.
-Up to 80 umeric characters. application-name Applic ation name.
+Up to 80 numeric characters. application-name Appli cation name.
 Up to 255 alphanumeric characters.
 Note Enter the application name as 'PI' in uppercase.
 Command Default No default behavior or values.
-Command Modes EXEC Usage Guidelines Performs a backup of the and Cisco ADE OS data and places the backup in a repository.
-To perform a backup of only the application data without the Cisco ADE OS data, use the application command.
-Examples cs/admin# backup mybackup repository myrepository Creating backup with timestamped filename: mybackup-100805-1222.tar.gpg cs/admin# ncs/admin# backup mybackup repository myrepository application NCS % Creating backup with timestamped filename: mybackup-100805-1240.tar.gpg ncs/admin# Related Commands Command I Description backup-logs] Backs up the system logs. delete] Deletes a file from the server.
+Command Modes EXEC Usage Guidelines Performs a backup of th e Prime I nfrastructure and Cisco ADE OS data and places the backup in a repository.
+To perform a backup of the application comma Prime Infrastructure application data without the Cisco ADE OS data, use Examples repository myrepository stamped filename: mybackup-100805-1222.tar.gpg repository myrepository application NCS stamped filename: mybackup-100805-1240.tar.gpg Related Commands Command Description backup-logs Backs up the system logs. delete Deletes a file from the Prime Infrastructure server.